 Who regulates parachuting in the UK?

-The British Parachute Association (BPA) is the governing body for skydiving operations.
+The British Skydiving (BS) is the governing body for skydiving operations.
 We are a BPA Affiliated Centre and fully conform to their operations manual, which you can read online.
 Their website is also a great resource for information on the latest in parachuting safety developments in the United Kingdom.

 How safe is parachuting?

 It’s the most common question we’re asked and one of the most complex to answer.
 Like any sport, there is always an element of risk.
-The BPA features a great section on answering this question on their website.
+British Skydiving features a great section on answering this question on their website.
 In short – tandem jumps are the safest, and our highly-experienced instructors always have safety as their top priority.

 How fast do you travel?